C-T-Ailey/Project-1-Burger-Game/README.md

 # Project 1: Burger Builder
-## "Welcome to Burger Monarch, may I take your order?"
+## "Welcome to Hamburger Monarch, may I take your order?"

 ### <ins>Technologies Used</ins>
 * HTML